hjwp/python-conference-beginners-day/python-ecosystem.md

 ### Resources and further reading:

-Paul Graham on the advantages that a good language can bring: http://www.paulgraham.com/avg.html
+* Paul Graham on the advantages that a good language can bring: http://www.paulgraham.com/avg.html

+...

 # Python's journey

-* Python -- versions, 2 vs 3.  the standard library
+* Python -- ramping up to version 2
+* the standard library
+* Adoption by Google, NASA...
+* Python 3
 * PEPs
+* Pypy
+* Adoption in education